Search Results - Chiasson, Dan

 Dan Chiasson

 Dan Chiasson (; born May 9, 1971) is an American poet, critic, and journalist.
 The ''Sewanee Review'' called Chiasson "the country's most visible poet-critic."
-He is the Lorraine Chao Wang Professor of English Literature at Wellesley College.
+He is the Lorraine Chao Wang Professor of English Literature and Chair of the English Department at Wellesley College.

 Chiasson is the author of six books: ''The Afterlife of Objects'' (University of Chicago Press, 2002), ''Natural History'' (Alfred A. Knopf, 2005), ''One Kind of Everything: Poem and Person in Contemporary America'' (University of Chicago Press, 2007), ''Where's the Moon, There's the Moon'' (Alfred A. Knopf, 2010), ''Bicentennial'' (Alfred A. Knopf, 2014) and ''The Math Campers'' (Alfred A. Knopf, 2020).

-Chiasson is currently working on a nonfiction book about politics and change in American life, ''Bernie for Burlington: Sanders in a Changing Vermont'', based in part on his own early memories of Mayor Sanders, to be published by Knopf in 2025.
+Chiasson is currently working on a nonfiction book, ''Bernie for Burlington: The Rise of the People's Politician'', based in part on his own early memories of Mayor Sanders, to be published by Knopf in 2026.
 Provided by Wikipedia